JLAC11/JLAC11.github.io/project-ecobike/a-first-glance.md

 | CE-643 Filipinas - Av.
 Pirineos                    |         39 |
 | CE-696 México - Malintzin                          |         39 |

+Notably, those are also the largest stations (as it would be expected).
+However, with a back-of-the-envelope calculation, we can see that over the 31 days May had, the most transited station would've had 360 departures **per day**, or equivalently, having it been emptied 4.8 times on average each day.

+On the other hand, given the bike influx, it would've been filled about 8.8 times **each day**.
+This means that, on average, the station had to be artificially emptied at least 4 times on average (given bikes cannot be accumulated beyond the station's capacity).

 ## How does usage look like by hour of the day?